Female bodybuilding: Origins

 After the Esquire article, Kellie had the appeared on several national TV shows: Mike Douglas, To Tell the Truth and important local shows, AM New York (three times, once with Arnold Schwarzenegger), AM Washington, Stanley Siegel (three times) – all prior to the first female bodybuilding shows.
 After the female bodybuilding shows started, she appeared on Real People 1979 (before Laura Combes) and with Lisa Lyon 1981, the Tom Snyder Show, both doing muscle posing routines.
 Kellie had published the first body building book by a woman titled "The Ultimate Woman" and Lisa had her book "Body Magic" the same year shortly after Kellie.

 Kellie won many trophies during the 70’s "Golden Era" at the IFBB and WBBG Contests, winning Best Body over Anna Maria Alberici in Miss Americana 1972 (where Arnold Schwarzenegger was a judge) and second place, the same during 1974 – second place Miss Americana and Best Body at the Felt Forum with Arnold Schwarzenegger.
 She won Miss Body Beautiful USA 2nd place 1973 and first place 1974.

-There was also the important Sports Illustrated article 1980 “Miss Well WHAT?” with many interesting observations re what was going on with female bodybuilding in 1979 as well.
-The title itself is instructive.
+There was also the Sports Illustrated article 1980 “Miss Well WHAT?” with many observations of female bodybuilding in 1979.

 Later on Feb 2, 2007, the WBBG belatedly awarded Kellie Everts the title "Progenitor" - "The Woman who got female competitive body building started" and in August put her into their Hall of Fame, as the only female in the WBBG Hall of Fame.